mjgardner/WebService-Avalara-AvaTax/README.md

 containing the results of the SOAP call; in list context they return the results hashref and an [XML::Compile::SOAP::Trace](https://metacpan.org/pod/XML::Compile::SOAP::Trace) object suitable for debugging and exception handling.
+If there is no result then an exception will be thrown.

 ## new